Azure-Samples/MachineLearningSamples-AerialImageClassification/Docs/real-world-scenario-aerial-image-classification.md

 <a name="cleanup"></a>
 ### Cleanup
-When you have completed the tutorial, we recommend that you delete all of the resources you have created by executing the following command from the Azure Command Line Interface:
+When you have completed the example, we recommend that you delete all of the resources you have created by executing the following command from the Azure Command Line Interface:

   ```
   az group delete --name %AZURE_RESOURCE_GROUP%